johnathikalam/riverpod_quick_reference/README.md

 ~ FutureProvider - Stock Market Data <br>
 ~ StreamProvider - Live User Updates <br>

-Each provider is implemented in a separate screen, and navigation is handled with a BottomNavigationBar.
+<i>Each provider is implemented in a separate screen, and navigation is handled with a BottomNavigationBar.</i>

 ## Project Structure